Skip to Content

 Gay-friendly hotels to stay in Bogota

 We love a gay hotel!
-Not only do we feel more welcome as a couple, but it's also a great chance for us to get tips off the other guests on the best places in the city to check out.
+Not only do we feel more welcome as a couple, but it's also a great chance for us to get tips from the other guests on the best places in the city to check out.
 In Bogota, we were spoiled for choice!

 These are the ones that we tried and felt welcomed as a gay couple.
 Alternatively, you can book very affordable accommodation with a local host through either AirBnB or MisterBnB.